 REEI will accept applications from graduate students for study of the following languages in academic year 2015/2016: Bosnian/Croatian/Serbian, Czech, Estonian, (Modern) Greek, Hungarian, Polish, Romanian, Russian (beyond second year), Tatar (summer only), Ukrainian, and Yiddish.
 Undergraduate students who matriculated by the fall semester preceding the FLAS award period may apply to REEI for a FLAS to support study of any of these languages beyond the second year of study only.
 If you wish to apply for a language or level of language not included in the regular IU schedule of classes, or if you wish to apply for FLAS support for dissertation research abroad, please discuss your application with Mark Trotter, Assistant Director, prior to submission.
 The availability of FLAS Fellowships is dependent upon final authorization of funding from the U.S. Department of Education.

 - One FLAS application

 - One complete set of official transcripts of college and university credits

 - Three letters of recommendation, at least one of which should address the applicant's abilities in foreign language training

 - Statement on language training and proposed program of study.

-Paper FLAS applications are available at Ballantine Hall 565 and online at www.iub.edu/~flas/; the annual deadline for receipt of all materials is February 1.
+Paper FLAS applications are NOT available.
+Applicants should apply online at www.iub.edu/~flas/; the annual deadline for receipt of all materials is February 1.